 Kevin Smith, the mayor of Helena-West Helena, Ark., sits at his desk in City Hall virtually disconnected from the rest of the world.
 If he needs to send an email, conduct research online, or just connect to a video conference, the city’s top elected official is forced to wait.
 He stares at his computer screen, stuck in a seemingly endless buffering cycle.

 Yet it’s not the spinning cursor itself that concerns him as much as what it symbolizes.
 Mayor Smith knows that his own inability to rapidly connect and easily communicate ── even from his relatively well-resourced offices inside the seat of Phillips County’s government ── is representative of a larger and ongoing struggle across other rural communities in the Arkansas Delta.
-He worries about the lost opportunities for education, economic development, and revitalization that lack of bandwidth is causing, especially for entrepreneurs and small businesses owners who are struggling to do business online.
+He worries about the lost opportunities for education, economic development, and revitalization that lack of bandwidth is causing, especially for entrepreneurs and small business owners who are struggling to do business online.

 In the midst of a protracted global pandemic, with dramatically increased needs for remote communication for everything from virtual schooling to telehealth and online business meetings, Smith knows that time, money, and opportunities are lost every day due to basic connectivity challenges.